 Patient Safety Advocate

-- Adhere to the safety requirements and practice setting standards and complies with mandatory reporting requirements as set forth by the Texas Nursing Practice Act, Texas Board of Nursing Rules and other governing and accrediting agencies.
+- Adhere to the safety requirements and practice setting standards and comply with mandatory reporting requirements as set forth by the Texas Nursing Practice Act, Texas Board of Nursing Rules, and other governing and accrediting agencies.

-- Implement and evaluate measures to promote quality and a safe environment for all individuals, and seeks guidance when performing tasks appropriate or necessary.
+- Implement and evaluate measures to promote quality and a safe environment for all individuals, and seek guidance when performing tasks appropriate or necessary.